EOSC-Data-Commons/data-commons-search/README.md

 > [!IMPORTANT]
 >
-> To build and integrate the frontend web app to the server, from the [matchmaker frontend folder](https://github.com/EOSC-Data-Commons/matchmaker) run:
+> To build and integrate the frontend web app to the server, from the [matchmaker frontend folder](https://github.com/EOSC-Data-Commons/matchmaker), which is expected to be alongside this project folder (in the same folder), run:
 >
 > ```sh
 > npm run build && rm -rf ../data-commons-search/src/data_commons_search/webapp/ && cp -R dist/spa/ ../data-commons-search/src/data_commons_search/webapp/